This is a follow-up to our Webinar: How our counselors have developed best practices when remote teaching.

 This is an excellent resource shared by our Counselor, Buket Ayaz from Uptown International School in Dubai.
 It delves into the difference between Extracurricular and Supercurricular Activities, and provides a list of links for students to help them discover online courses, MOOCs and more!
 It was very popular in our Webinar and hence we have decided to share it with everyone.
 You can listen to the excellent UniPod (special mention to Josie Campbell) on the same topic here.

 ECA's and SCA's in the spotlight:

--The main difference is that SCA’s offer demonstration of enthusiasm towards the course/major and prepares students for their chosen careers whereas ECA’s are activities outside of the curriculum adding to the enrichment and skills development of the student not directly related to the career/major/course.
+The main difference is that SCA’s offer demonstration of enthusiasm towards the course/major and prepares students for their chosen careers whereas ECA’s are activities outside of the curriculum adding to the enrichment and skills development of the student not directly related to the career/major/course.

 - Demonstrates enthusiasm and curiosity for your subject